-Medical malpractice or negligence occurs when a medical or healthcare expert or facility fails to offer appropriate care, gives substandard treatment or fails to take the right action.
+Medical malpractice or negligence occurs when a medical or healthcare expert or facility fails to offer appropriate care, gives substandard treatment, or fails to take the right action.
 As a direct result of this failure, a patient might suffer injuries, harm, or even death.
 In most cases, medical malpractice involves a medical-related error.
 This can happen in any phase of treatment, including diagnosis, dosage, treatment, health management, or aftercare.

-The law makes it possible for victims of medical negligence to seek compensation for all forms of harm caused by the substandard treatment.
+The law makes it possible for victims of medical negligence to seek compensation for all forms of harm caused by substandard treatment.
 Note that lawsuits involving medical malpractice are complicated as the medical facility and the doctors will want to prove that they were not negligent.
 This is why you should seek medical malpractice help if you intend to pursue a medical malpractice claim.

 The requirements of a medical claim

 For a victim of medical negligence to get compensated, he or must prove the following.

 - There was a doctor-patient relationship: The victim must show that he or she was admitted to a specific facility, and thus, a doctor-patient relationship was created.
 You cannot file a medical claim against a medical expert you overheard offering advice during a dinner party.
 However, if a medical expert starts seeing and treating you, it is easy to prove that a duty of care existed, based on which you can file a personal injury lawsuit to prove his/her negligence.